-Kyle Denning is in his fifth season on the Iowa basketball staff, his first as assistant director of basketball operations after serving as a graduate student manager the previous two years.
+Kyle Denning is in his sixth season on the Iowa basketball staff, his second as assistant director of basketball operations after serving as a graduate student manager the previous two years.

-Two of the last three seasons while on staff, the Hawkeyes have finished in the upper division of the Big Ten, had a first-team All-Big Ten honoree, and won both an NCAA Tournament and NIT game.
-In 2016, Iowa was nationally ranked the final 11 weeks of the season, climbing as high as No. 3.
+Three of the last four seasons while on staff, the Hawkeyes have finished in the upper division of the Big Ten, and had a first-team All-Big Ten honoree.

 Denning is a recent University of Iowa graduate and former Hawkeye basketball student-athlete (2011-15), playing on four postseason teams, including back-to-back NCAA Tournament teams in 2014 and 2015, and NIT runner-ups in 2013.